microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 Gradle will be used to build the Parts Unlimited MRP application.
 If needed, you could use Maven or Ant as well, the configuration would be very similar.
 Click on **Add Gradle**

-* Type the friendly name fo this installation of Gradle: "Gradle"
+* Type the friendly name for this installation of Gradle: "Gradle"
 * Verify that the "Install automatically" box is checked
 * Select the latest version of Gradle in the drop-down list.
 * Click **Save**